ckcollab/ckcollab/_posts/2023-04-12-ChatGPT-and-OpenAI-Unlocking-the Potential-of-AI-for-Your-Business.md

 ---
-title: ChatGPT and OpenAI: Unlocking the Potential of AI for Your Business
+title: "ChatGPT and OpenAI: Unlocking the Potential of AI for Your Business"
 date: 2023-04-12 08:00:00 +0000
 author: eric
 ---